 1. Test Procedures for Moving Average Window (MAW) Method.

-The MAW method described in this paragraph applies to the CARB Heavy Duty In-Use Compliance Testing for 2024 and subsequent model year engines.
+The MAW method described in this paragraph applies to the CARB Heavy Duty In-Use Compliance Testing for 2024 through 2026 model year engines.

 A test with the MAW consists of one shift-day.
 To complete a shift-day’s worth of testing, start sampling at the beginning of a shift and continue sampling for the whole shift, subject to the calibration requirements of PEMS.
 A shift-day is the period of a normal workday for an individual employee.
 A shift day must begin with a cold start, where the engine coolant is equal to or less than 86 deg.
 F (30 deg.
 C).
 The engine may be shut down and keyed on during the shift day, but the PEMS must remain active and recording throughout the shift-day.